GoomiiV2/NecroTube/README.md

 Notes
 ===

-Sadly not all titels can be restored, for best results view you playlist after you add a new video to it.
+Sadly not all titles can be restored, for best results view you playlist after you add a new video to it.
 NecroTube will tehn save the titles so if a video gets removed then it can restore it.
 If a title hasn't been stored NecroTube will then try and find the title itself.